EmeryP/culture-fit/README.md

 * [Git Hub](https://github.com/AmyCohen)

 ## Contributing
-Please see the CONTRIBUTING.md for more inforamtion on our code of conduct, branch naming conventions, and work plan.
+Please see the CONTRIBUTING.md for more information on our code of conduct, branch naming conventions, and work plan.

 ## License
 This project is licensed under the MIT License.
 Please see the LICENSE.md for more details.